alcionai/corso/src/cmd/graph_pwsh/README.md

 docker build -t corso/graph_pwsh:latest .
 ```

+A prebuilt image is also available currently available as `gmatev/graph_pwsh`.

 ## Prerequisites

 ### Docker

-You need to have Docker installed on your sustem.
+You need to have Docker installed on your system.

 ### Azure AD app credentials